-Arroz Con Leche – Spanish Rice Pudding Recipe
+Spanish Rice Pudding Recipe – Arroz Con Leche

+Arroz con leche is the Spanish version of rice pudding, it is creamy, sweet and unlike the British counterpart, it is flavoured with lemon rind and cinnamon, a match made in heaven and so typical of many Spanish sweets.
+This recipe does not need any dollop of jam as its British counterpart, and is extremely comforting.
 Even though this is usually considered a basic home dessert, it still requires some skill as it can easily burn and needs quite a lot of stirring, although nothing too strenuous!
-In Gibraltar this is also very typical especially at Easter time, and it is usually served cold, straight from the refrigerator.
-It does take a long time to cook, but it is so worth it, and for me it is proper comfort food.
-It is also customary to sprinkle some ground cinnamon on top just before serving.
+In Gibraltar this is also very typical especially at Easter time, and it is usually served cold, straight from the refrigerator, and it is customary to sprinkle some ground cinnamon on top just before serving.
 It is also perfectly possible to make a vegan dairy free arroz con leche using dairy free milks.

-Arroz Con Leche – Spanish Rice Pudding Recipe
+Spanish Rice Pudding Recipe – Arroz Con Leche

 Yield: 8-10 Servings